jay-mango/jay-mango/README.md

 I'm an aspiring Software Engineer with a strong passion for creation 🖥️

-I'm a Mechatronics Engineering Student @ the University of Waterloo 😎
+I'm a Mechatronics Engineering Student @ University of Waterloo 😎

 I'm a proactive problem solver and always open to learning new concepts and skills 👨🏽‍💻